PhazeRoOman/thawani-for-woocommerce/CONTRIBUTING.md

 ## 1. Project Description:
 ### Prerequisite
 The aim of this section is to introduce the prerequisite for developers that are new to *WordPress plugin development*, and are interested in contributing to this project.
-Listed below are references to important topics for developers to go through before considering to contribute to the *thawani-for-woocommerce* repository.
+Listed below are references to important topics for developers to go through before considering contributing to the *thawani-for-woocommerce* repository.

 - [WordPress Filing Structure](https://www.wpbeginner.com/beginners-guide/beginners-guide-to-wordpress-file-and-directory-structure/)